 - Management of ExtraHop privileges based on user groups.

 - Administrators can grant access to all known users or restrict access by applying LDAP filters.

 If you choose to auto-provision users when you configure SAML authentication, then the user is automatically added to the list of local users when they log in for the first time.
-However, you can create a remote SAML user account on the ExtraHop appliance when you want to provision a remote user before that user has logged into the appliance.
+However, you can create a remote SAML user account on the ExtraHop system when you want to provision a remote user before that user has logged in to the system.
 Privileges are assigned to the user by the provider.
 After the user is created, you can add them to local user groups.